raspberrypi-guide/raspberrypi-guide.github.io/docs/networking/create-static-ip-address.md

 Determine if you want a static ip address over WiFi or Ethernet.
 The interfaces are called respectively `wlan0` and `eth0`.

-## Setting up using the Desktop
+## Setting-up using the Desktop
 It is very simple to set up your static ethernet address.
 Simply right-click on the Wi-Fi icon in the menu bar (top-right on the left of the speaker icon) and select the `Wireless & Wired Network Settings`.

 Now click the empty dropdown menu and select the network interface you want to configure.
 Now for `IPv4 Address` enter your chosen ip address, for `Router` the IP address of the router.
 AS DNS Servers add `8.8.8.8`.
 Finally, click the `Disable IPv6` option.

-## Setting up with the Terminal
+## Setting-up with the Terminal
-One can also set-up a static ip address via the terminal.
-For this we need to enter the `dhcpcd.conf` file:
+One can also set up a static IP-address via the terminal.
+For this we need to change the `dhcpcd.conf` file:

 ```
 sudo nano /etc/dhcpcd.conf